 No, they’re very low doses and not addictive at these low doses.

-It is significantly more dangerous for ADHD people to not be medicated through car accidents, thrill-seeking behaviours, recreational drug use (as self-medication), loss of income, broken relationships and much more.
+Note also that it’s significantly more dangerous for ADHD people to not be medicated through car accidents, thrill-seeking behaviours, recreational drug use (as self-medication), loss of income, broken relationships, unplanned pregnancy (a 7x higher risk) and much more.